MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/08-powershell-remoting.md

 Commands such as `Get-Process` and `Get-Hotfix` have a **ComputerName** parameter.
 This isn't the long-term direction that Microsoft is heading for running commands against remote computers.
-Even if you find command that has a **ComputerName** parameter, chances are that you'll need to specify alternate credentials and it won't have a **Credential** parameter.
+Even if you find a command that has a **ComputerName** parameter, chances are that you'll need to specify alternate credentials and it won't have a **Credential** parameter.
 And if you decided to run PowerShell from an elevated account, a firewall between you and the remote computer can block the request.